๐ŸŽญGreek Tragedy

 Fate and Free Will

-• Central thematic tension running through nearly all Greek tragedies—are outcomes predetermined or chosen?
+• The central thematic tension running through nearly all Greek tragedies: are outcomes predetermined or chosen?

-• Heroes struggle against prophecy yet often fulfill it through the very actions meant to avoid it
+• Heroes struggle against prophecy yet often fulfill it through the very actions meant to avoid it.
+Oedipus flees Corinth to escape the oracle and runs straight into its fulfillment.

-Compare: The Three Unities vs. modern drama—Greek tragedy's tight constraints differ sharply from Shakespeare's sprawling plots spanning years and continents.
+Compare: The Three Unities vs. modern drama.
+Greek tragedy's tight constraints differ sharply from Shakespeare's sprawling plots spanning years and continents.
 If asked to analyze Greek dramatic structure, emphasize how these limitations intensify focus rather than restrict creativity.
+A single day, a single place, and a single storyline mean every line carries weight.

 Quick Reference Table